- We do not ‘give’ families homes in exchange for sweat equity.

 - We don’t give houses away.

 - Our families pay a mortgage for their homes.
 To qualify, they must have stable income and go through a detailed financial screening process similar to that of traditional mortgages.

 - We do not provide crisis or other short-term housing.

 - Because of our program requirements, we cannot help families in emergency situations.

 information session and application form

-The next application cycle for our Home Buying program will open November 1, 2017 and close December 31, 2017.
+The next application cycle for our Home Buying program will open February 1, 2019 and will close March 31, 2019.

 what do you need